oscardelben/sheet/README.md

 For writing files, `sheet` looks for the `$EDITOR` global variable, and will raise an error if no editor was found.

-### Help your stuff is broken

-I tested this software in mac os x with Ruby 1.9.
-If you find any bug with other platforms/interpreters please let me know and I'll push a fix.

 ### Contributing to sheet

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.